 Depending on who you talk to, it’s either Heaven on Earth or Hell.
 For the United States Army, it can be both.
 Back in my day, Ft.
 Irwin, California (also known as NTC – National Training Center) is where an Army division went to train in some of the most horrible

 situations imaginable.
-There are sand storms, heat, cold, rugged terrain . . .
+There are sandstorms, heat, cold, rugged terrain . . .
 Hmmm, sounds a little like Iraq and Afghanistan!
 And oh, there’s an OpFor (Opposition Forces) just waiting to kick your butt.
-They fought using Soviet doctrine and in equipment that had performance capabilities as what the Soviets might have.
+They fought using Soviet doctrine and in equipment that had performance capabilities similar what the Soviets might have had.

 I was the first of the MPI investigators to go with 1st Infantry Division out to NTC.
 Since I was the first, there was no real definition of my mission.
-Indeed, while division was out eating dust, I was sitting back at the PMO (Provost Marshall’s Office – think city Police Station and you get a good idea what it is and does).
+While the Division was out eating dust, I was sitting back at the PMO (Provost Marshall’s Office – think city Police Station and you get a good idea what it is and does).
 I slept in a holding cell and was on call 24 hours a day.

 Once in a great while, I’d go out and investigate some small matter.
 Usually it was nothing more exciting than someone caught stealing something or other.
 I’d write up the report and fax it to the PMO at Ft.
 Riley.

-About halfway through the rotation, that changed drastically.
+About halfway through the rotation that went to hell.

 I was asleep in my jail cell when the PMO dispatcher woke me up.